rk295/name-generator/README.md

 ## Adding more words

-Drop a file in `data` , format is one per line, file must end with `.txt` , run make to rebuild the binary with the new data file.
+Drop a file in `lib/data` , format is one per line, file must end with `.txt`.